-December 15 for the following fall term.
 Students admitted to the speech-language pathology program are not permitted to defer their admission.

 Tuition scholarships and graduate assistantships are merit based.
 Since we have virtually no way of assessing clinical merit, it means that we look almost exclusively at academic merit.
-The more competitive your grades and GRE scores, the more likely you will receive financial assistance.

 If there is evidence of research experience or aptitude in your application (for example, you worked in a research lab as an undergraduate, you wrote an undergraduate research thesis, you took research design or statistics classes as an undergraduate), this would be looked upon favorably.